Introduction

 Types of GST Returns

-Mainly, there are two common GST returns which are filled by normal Tax payer in every month which includes data of sales and purchases of his business.
+Mainly, there are two common GST returns that are filled by a normal Taxpayer every month which include data on sales and purchases of his business.

 These returns are: